c-hofer/nips2017/README.md

 # Deep Learning with Topological Signatures

-This repository *will* contain (after NIPS'17) code to reproduce the results of the following paper:
+This repository contains the code to reproduce the results of the following paper:

 ```bash
 @inproceedings{Hofer17c,